How to spot a fake IRS letter and what to do about it

 Stay vigilant against IRS scams

-To protect yourself from scams, don’t respond to suspicious letters in any way—don’t send money, click links, or reveal personal information.
-Update the passwords on all your financial and email accounts, plus any online accounts mentioned in the letter.
+To protect yourself from scams, don’t respond to suspicious communications in any way—don’t send money, click links, or reveal personal information.
+If you suspect a breach, update the passwords on financial and email accounts.